chc-database/data/docs/geography.md

 - **Locate the Modern Equivalent**: Modern locations may have changed names and administrative divisions multiple times throughout history.
 To the best of your ability, try to supply the geography code of the modern administrative division which occupies the same space as your historical location.
 This may require some research.
 - **Be Granular**: The CHCD uses centroid points for each administrative division to assign it geography.
 This means, that the smaller the administrative division is the more accurate its geography is.
 When recording geographic locations, try your best to find the smallest administrative division which corresponds to your historical location.
 For example, large cities are often far larger today than they were in the past.
 Though the historical and modern location might share the same name, it may be necessary to designate a specific district which better corresponds to the actual historical location.
 - **Be Responsible**: The CHCD depends upon the quality of data collected by its partners and collaborating researchers.
 This means that one should be relatively sure when assigning a geographic code to a historical location.
 When in doubt of a location, it is always acceptable to assign the location to the geography code of a larger administrative division which you are more sure of.
+- **Be Careful**: Today, China generally has five-levels of administration (village-level, township-level, county-level, prefecture-level, province-level).
+Sometimes, administrative divisions may be at the same level but employ different nomenclature (e.g. Shanxi Province, Beijing Municipality, Macau Special Zone, and Xinjiang Autonomous Region are all "province-level" divisions).
+Be aware of these differences, and refer to the Geographic Code System to find the most accurate designation.
-- **Add More, Be a Hero**: It is often improbable, if not impossible, to locate and the exact location of a historical village or township and relate it to its modern equivalent.
+- **Add More, Be a Hero**: It is often improbable, if not impossible, to locate the exact location of a historical village or township and relate it to its modern equivalent.
 That said, the database is capable of recording village and township level data.
 Please contact the CHCD project team if you have village or township data that you would like to contribute to the database.